School of Management, Entrepreneurship and Supply Chain

 Available via Ecampus

-MGMT 364H, PROJECT MANAGEMENT, 4 Credits
+MGMT 364H, INTRODUCTION TO PROJECT MANAGEMENT, 4 Credits

 Covers the tools available to project managers, the human and organizational dimensions in different project environments, some computer applications, cases, and a project.